 Luminar’s ability to exceed sight range goals relied on ultra-precise, expanded image annotation.
 With safety as the driving priority, quality and consistency were more than standard criteria, they were life or death imperatives.

 Having been down this road before, Luminar had grown frustrated with outsourcing solutions that could annotate large volumes of data, but significantly missed the mark when it came to complexity and standards.
-The intricacy and sophistication of the work required was far more challenging than untrained resources with disparate leadership could handle.
+The intricacy and sophistication of the work required was far more challenging for untrained resources with disparate leadership.
 Proficiency in the most robust object detection was critical to the vision, and there was no room for error.

 These challenges necessitated the mobilization of a highly trained and experienced workforce deeply committed to the outcome of every task and associated minutiae.